German-Cobian/Web-Development-Course/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

-* Run the following commands on your terminal:

-      $ cd <folder>
-      $ git clone git@github.com:German-Cobian/Web-Development-Course.git
+* Clone this repo on your local machine by running `git clone git@github.com:German-Cobian/Web-Development-Course.git`

-* Change directory into the the folder you just cloned:
+* `cd` into the `Web-Development-Course` folder you just cloned
-      $ cd Web-Development-Course

 ## Live Demo